 Nuclear regulatory authority

-The Radiation Inspection and Control Service (link is external), Department of Labour Inspection, Ministry of Labour, Welfare and Social Insurance is responsible for radiation protection, nuclear safety and radioactive waste management.
+The Radiation Inspection and Control Service, Department of Labour Inspection, Ministry of Labour, Welfare and Social Insurance is responsible for radiation protection, nuclear safety and radioactive waste management.

 There are no nuclear power plants, no research reactors, no radioactive waste management facilities, no manufacturing of radioactive sources or devices and no uranium mining and milling activities.
 Radioactive sources are used for medical, industrial and research purposes.
 All sources in use are imported.